-- 40. The interpretive note clarifies that, notwithstanding that duties are generally levied at the time of importation, Members may instead require a cash deposit or other security, in lieu of the duty, pending final determination of the relevant information.
+29. The interpretive note to GATT Article VI clarifies that, notwithstanding that duties are generally levied at the time of importation, Members may instead require a cash deposit or other security, in lieu of the duty, pending final determination of the relevant information.
 Thus, the cash deposit serves as a place-holder for the liability which is incurred at the time of entry.
 Consistent with the interpretive note, final assessment in the U.S. system occurs after the date of importation.
-Indeed, a Commerce determination in an administrative review normally covers importations of the subject merchandise during the 12 months prior to the month in which the review is initiated. - 41.
-Several provisions of the AD Agreement further demonstrate that determining whether relief is "prospective" or "retroactive" can only be determined by reference to date of entry.
-For example, Article 10.1 of the AD Agreement states that provisional measures and antidumping duties shall only be applied to "products which enter for consumption after the time" when the provisional or final determination enters into force, subject to certain exceptions.
-This limitation applies even though the dumping activity that forms the basis for the dumping and injury findings necessarily occurs prior to the time that the determination enters into force.
-As Article 10.1 demonstrates, the critical factor for determining whether particular entries are liable for the assessment of antidumping or countervailing duties is the legal regime in existence on the date of entry.
+Indeed, a Commerce determination in an administrative review normally covers importations of the subject merchandise during the 12 months prior to the month in which the review is initiated.

+30. Several provisions of the AD Agreement further demonstrate that determining whether relief is "prospective" or "retroactive" can only be determined by reference to date of entry.
+Thus, by implementing the DSB's recommendations and rulings regarding its antidumping measures with respect to entries made on or after the date of implementation, the United States has complied with those recommendations and rulings.
+The United States has acted consistently with the principle of prospective implementation, as understood in the antidumping duty context.